 Guy P. Coburn has authored articles in the following publications:

-Authored the "Extraordinary Remedies" chapter, providing instructions and forms for Proceedings Supplementary, Attachments, Receiverships and Charging Orders.
+Authored the "Extraordinary Remedies" chapter, providing instructions and forms for uncommon methods of enforcing and collecting Judgments, including Proceedings Supplementary, Attachments, Receiverships and Charging Orders.

 This book is an authoritative practice guide published by the Florida Bar which includes forms.
 Florida District Courts of Appeal have cited Guy P. Coburn by name as author in the cases of Okaloosa New Opportunity, LLC v.
 LD Projects, LLC, 109 So.3d 1209 (Fla.
 5th DCA 2013); MB Plaza v Wells Fargo, 72 So.3d 205 (Fla.
 2d DCA 2011); B & I Contractors, Inc. v.
 Mel Re Const.
 Management, 66 So.3d 1035 (Fla.
 2d DCA 2011).
-He also authored the same chapter in the 2nd, 3rd and 4th Editions of the same book.
-The updated 6th Edition will be published soon.
+He also authored the same chapter in the 2nd, 3rd, 4th and 5th Editions of the same book.
+The updated 6th Edition was published in 2017.

 St. Petersburg Bar Association Paraclete, Nov.
 2009